marcbouchenoire/use-referee/README.md

 useLatest<T>(value: T): MutableRefObject<T>
 ```

-Given a variable, `useLatest` returns a ref which reflects its latest value—mutating itself on variable changes to do so.
+Given a variable, `useLatest` will return a ref which reflects its latest value—mutating itself on variable changes to do so.

 ### Usage